agski/KitchenContractor/README.txt

-Independent project to create a platform that allows homeowners to fulfill the role of General Contractor in their personal kitchen renovations.
+Independent project to create a minimum viable product platform that allows homeowners to fulfill the role of General Contractor in their personal kitchen renovations.

 Dependendcies:
 Python 3